Posted on September 28, 2011 in Countdown

 3 More Days!

 If you enjoy reading Countdown as much as we enjoy writing it, make sure to be part of the conversation this weekend at our National Leadership Conference, September 30 - October 2, 2011, in Dearborn, Michigan (check out our video promo).
 The conference will cover a range of domestic and foreign policy issues as well as practical workshops on building a local campaign, using social media to create a movement, and combating Islamophobia.
 What’s the best part about this conference?
 The discussions are guided by you – the participants (activists, intellectuals and community leaders) who know their communities and are looking to build a better Arab American strategy to confront the challenges of 2012 and beyond.
-It’s not too late to attend; register now (scholarships still available for those who qualify).blog comments powered by Disqus
+It’s not too late to attend; register now (scholarships still available for those who qualify).comments powered by Disqus